LittleRat Review

 LittleRat View from Underside

-Once one gains a little familiarity with the tool, its operation becomes fairly straightforward and I found myself asking how I've "missed the boat" about this way of cutting joints for so long.
+Once one gains a little familiarity with the tool, its operation becomes fairly straightforward.
 Basically, one clamps the work piece up and moves it and the router in an XY manner until the joint is complete.
 Positioning is controlled by lining up the cursor with marks made on the tool or with marks on the work piece itself.
 It's actually very simple.

 Cutting is basically the same.
 The carriage is moved to a line and a cut is made.
 The carriage can be moved left or right in any sequence because there is zero backlash (very clever by the way) on the movement of the carriage.